FAQs

 What are the image submission requirements?

-If you need help resizing your photo to meet the requirements, there are apps built in to Windows and Apple computers, free and paid software and online tools.
+If you need help resizing your photo to meet the requirements, there are apps available in Windows and Apple computers and free and paid software and online tools.
 We suggest you search online to find the method that suits your needs best.
-For example try searching "How to resize resize photo pixels" or "How to change jpg file size".

 Is there a cost to enter?